Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Public-Private paths in French elite civil servants

-Recall that we combine two data sources: a detailed data set for a smaller number of individuals, and a trace data set which covers the entire population but with less detail.
-Quantitative details on the size of each population and their coverage in the detailed source are provided in sections \ref{sss:ena_motivation}, \ref{sss:popdef} and in Appendix \ref{ap:descriptive}.

-Our detailed data come from the website LinkedIn.
-LinkedIn is a social media platform oriented towards professional networking, where users describe their past work experience on their profile.
-Many managers, both in the public and private sectors, have a profile, but not the entirety of the population.
-In addition, as these data are auto-biographical, individuals may choose to not include all relevant information: there are gaps in profiles, which means that there might be missing data even for individuals with a LinkedIn profile.
-This means that even when an individual is in this detailed data source, it can still be useful to complement the analysis with a trace data source.

-Our trace data source is the Official Journal of the French Republic (hereafter JO or ``Journal Officiel''), an administrative record with a significant legal value that includes new pieces of regulation, executive decisions and nominations.
-This source documents nominations for many top-level positions in public organizations.
-It also includes, in certain cases, information about promotions, other career changes (such as retirement) and decisions taken by authorities that might involve named civil servants.
-Importantly, certain key positions are systematically described, and this source can thus be used to define exhaustive and representative populations.
-However, not all public positions are described, and there is often no duration attached to these positions, which explains why it may only be treated as a traces dataset.
-The source was digitized starting in 1990, and this defines our temporal frame (1990-2022).
+We now return to our problem of interest and apply this method to public-private paths of French civil servants.
+We first focus on the population of ENA graduates in Section \ref{ss:ena}, then consider all top civil servants in Section \ref{ss:orgs}.

-\subsubsection{Specificities in the implementation}
+\subsection{Specificities in the implementation}

 \textbf{Indices and span of the analysis}.
 We consider the trajectories of individuals through time $t=1, ..., T$, where an increment by one unit corresponds to 6 months: $t=1$ corresponds to January-June 1990, and $T = 68$ corresponds to July-December 2022.
 Each individual $i$ is modeled on an interval $[T_{min}^i,T_{\max}^i]$.
-We let \(T_{\min}^i\) be their first membership-defining trace (see Appendix \ref{ap:data}).
+We let \(T_{\min}^i\) be their first membership-defining trace (see Appendix \ref{ap:data}), which is typically the beginning of their career in the civil service.
 If the individual has a trace that states they retired, we use that date for \(T_{\max}^i\); else we let \(T_{\max}^i=T\), where \(T\) corresponds to our last observation time (July-December 2022).
 Individuals are thus modeled on different spans, a fact that is possible in the general framework but makes notation more cumbersome.